AndreaRubbi/pdb_parser/README.md

 Then it will ask you to select the firts chain and then its kind.
 Just try it and you will see how easy is its functionality.

-After that it will also ask for the second chain, the procedure it's the same as before.
+After that it will also ask for the second chain, the procedure is the same as before.

 It will then print a table whith all the interacting atoms of the interacting residues of both chains.